Items 1-28 of 1298

 You may have never been on a camping outing in your life.
 Or you may have been once, but it wasn’t a memorable experience for whatever reason.
 Still, there are many benefits to camping that make it an enjoyable and educational getaway for campers.

 Nowadays, we all spend far too much time sedentary.
 As we work at desks all day, we become physically lazier and unhealthier.
 With camping, this is not an option.
 Camping is the essence of becoming active by exploring your environment.
 Everything from packing your camping equipment to scrubbing the cookware before you return home requires physical exertion.

 Camping is entertaining

 Some people feel like, if you take away their tech for a weekend, there’s nothing to do.
-In reality, camping is not only a great stress reliever, it is also thoroughly enjoyable.
-Whether you’re going with your family, friends of just a pet, nature throws up different ways of keeping busy.
+In reality, camping is not only a great stress reliever, but it is also thoroughly enjoyable.
+Whether you’re going with your family, friends or just a pet, nature throws up different ways of keeping busy.
 While camping, you can do activities such as hiking, cycling or kayaking.
 Or you can stay locally to your pitch and play some games like cards, I Spy or charades.
 There is a seemingly endless range of activities to be enjoyed if you’re smart and resourceful.